As we approach bonfire night, we must think about our pets’ safety.

-On the whole, most fire works night pass without a problem for both pet and owner, but its a good idea to be prepared in any case.
+On the whole, most fireworks night pass without a problem for both pet and owner, but its a good idea to prepare in any case.

 Have a clear fire escape plan in your house and make sure everyone knows what it is.
 It may sound heartless, but the fire service do say to leave your pets if you cannot safely grab them in the event of a fire.
 We always suggest following their advice and having the safety of yourself and your family be top priority.

-The morning after fire works night, it is a good idea to just check for stray fireworks.
-This is especially important if you have horses or walk dogs in fields that may have been used for displays.
+The morning after fireworks night, it is a good idea to check for stray fireworks.
+This is especially important if you have horses or walk dogs in fields used for displays.
 Do not allow your pets to chew on discarded fireworks (dead or alive ones!).

 A quick internet search brings up many results from the English animal welfare charity RSPCA that tries to raise awareness about the safe use of fireworks and the issues for animals the irresponsible use can cause.
 Over the past five years the RSPCA report that they have seen an increase of over 100 percent in the number of calls relating from animals and the harmful effect fireworks are having, from 255 in 2011 to 533 in 2017.